Get your personal plan match in 2 minutes

 The Medi-Share Provider Network

-Medi-Share has a network through Cigna, which means tens of thousands of providers across the country.
+Medi-Share has a network through PHCS (Private Healthcare Systems) and First Health, part of the MultiPlan network, which means tens of thousands of providers across the country.
 That's a meaningful advantage over plans like CrowdHealth or Sedera that work on a direct-pay model.
+The NAIC notes that health sharing plans are not regulated insurance, so the PHCS/First Health network affiliation is a voluntary arrangement — not an insurance contract — and provider participation could change.

 In practice: you see an in-network provider, they submit the bill, and Medi-Share's negotiated rates apply before anything hits your AHP.
 Out-of-network care can still be submitted for sharing, but you lose the benefit of pre-negotiated discounts.

 For people who have established relationships with specific doctors and want to keep them, network compatibility matters.
-Before joining, it's worth verifying your doctors are in the Cigna network.
+Before joining, it's worth verifying your doctors are in the PHCS or First Health network.

 Medi-Share Costs vs. Traditional Insurance